 The ECAC will meet at least four times a year to review information related to the programs, systems, and regulations related to Virginia’s unified early childhood system.
 All meetings will be open to the public.
 Refer to Early Childhood Advisory Committee (ECAC) for the meeting schedule, agendas, and minutes.

-Over a three year period, the VDOE will lead the development of a new measurement and improvement system that will focus on the quality of all publicly-funded birth-five classrooms and support families to choose quality programming across different program types.
-All publicly funded providers will be required to participate in the new unified system.
+Over a three year period, the VDOE will lead the development of a new measurement and improvement system, called VQB5, which will focus on the quality of all publicly-funded birth-five classrooms and support families to choose quality programming across different program types.
+All publicly funded providers will be required to participate in the new unified VQB5 system.
 This effort will build on Virginia's federal preschool development grant birth-to-five (PDG B5) and efforts of local community networks.

 - All programs will have the opportunity to participate in at least one practice year.

-- 2023-2024, All publicly-funded programs will be required to participate, with the first public ratings shared in the fall of 2024
+- 2023-2024, All publicly-funded programs will be required to participate in VQB5, with the first public ratings shared in the fall of 2024

-The following resources provide more information about the Unified Measurement and Improvement System:
+The following resources provide more information about VQB5: